alanlewis764/deceptive-rl/readme.md

 ## Running

 ## Notice
-We are still currently in the process of cleaning up some of the code and merging in changes from private repositories for final publication.
-If anything appears to be strange, please let us know.
+I am still currently in the process of cleaning up some of the code and merging in changes from private repositories for publication.
+If anything appears to be strange, please let me know.